-R701(asis) type-param-value is scalar-int-expr or * or :

-C701(asis) The type-param-value for a kind type parameter shall be a constant expression.

-C702(asis) A colon shall not be used as a type-param-value except in the declaration of an entity that has the POINTER or ALLOCATABLE attribute.

-C7100(asis) An asterisk shall not be used as a type-param-value in a type-param-spec except in the declaration of a dummy argument or associate name or in the allocation of a dummy argument.

 R701a alter-type-param-value is scalar-int-expr-list or * or :

-Instead of C701: An alter-type-param-value corresponding to a kind type parameter shall be a list of scalar integer constant expressions if it appears in a generic type declaration statement, or a scalar integer constant expression otherwise.
+Constraint: An alter-type-param-value corresponding to a kind type parameter shall be a list of scalar integer constant expressions if it appears in a generic type declaration statement, or a scalar integer constant expression otherwise.

 Constraint: An alter-type-param-value that does not correspond to a kind type parameter shall be a scalar integer expression, an asterisk, or a colon.